spacetelescope/webbpsf/docs/relnotes.rst

 Version 1.1.0
 =============
-*2022 September 20*
+*2022 September 21*

 *First release with JWST in flight optical performance!*  Updates and tools added after completion of commissioning.

 Note, this release requires updating your WebbPSF data files to version 1.1.0.
 See :ref:`here <data_install>` .

+This release's upgraded requirements drop support for Python 3.7, meaning conda installation is temporarily unavailable since the AstroConda channel is not equipped for newer Python versions.
+Installation with pip works as normal.

 **James Webb Space Telescope OTE model improvements**: